Sumdo, Himachal Pradesh: Sino-Indian border dispute

-In 1847, when the British border commission headed by Alexander Cunningham went to the Indo-Tibetan border at Kaurik, the commissioners were unobustructed till reaching that place, but were prohibited from going beyond.
+In 1847, when the British border commission headed by Alexander Cunningham went to the Indo-Tibetan border, they were unobustructed till reaching Kaurik, but were prohibited from going beyond.
 They sent a letter to the governor of Gartok, and followed a circuitous route through Spiti to enter Ladakh.
-(Spiti was traditionally part of Ladakh, but it was recently annexed by British India.)
+(Spiti was traditionally part of Ladakh, but it had been recently annexed by British India.)

-In December 1957, seven years after the Chinese annexation of Tibet, Chinese forces were said to have intruded at Kaurik, for which India lodged a protest.
-In 1959, after the Kongka La incident, that China raised a number of disputes regarding the mutual border, including at Kaurik.
+In December 1957, seven years after the Chinese annexation of Tibet, Chinese forces are said to have intruded at Kaurik, for which India lodged a protest.
+In 1959, after the Kongka La incident, China raised a number of disputes regarding the border, including one at Kaurik.
 However, there have been no clashes at this location till date.

-During the 1990s, a joint working group of India and China held multiple meetings and exchaned maps of the "middle sector" of the border in 2000.
+During the 1990s, a joint working group of India and China held multiple meetings and exchanged maps of the "middle sector" of the border in 2000.
 The Kaurik area, including Gue and Sumdo, was identified as one of the locations where the claims of the two countries overlapped, and the disputed territory was estimated to be 250 km2.